agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup('myGroup');
 ```
-At first, we have to define a unique `key/name` to identify the created Group later.
+First, we have to define a unique `key/name` to identify the created Group later.
-Such `key` is for instance required to remove or access the Group.
+Such `key` is, for instance, required to remove or access the Group.
 ```ts
 const MY_GROUP = MY_COLLECTION.getGroup('myGroup');
 ```
-The `itemKeys` which the Group initially represents can be passes as second parameter in array shape.
+The `itemKeys` which the Group initially represents can be passed as a second parameter in an array shape.
 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup('myGroup', [1, 3, 7, 9]);
 ```
 It's not necessary to pass only existing `itemKeys`.
 But we strongly recommend it.
-If a Group can't find an Item to an `itemKey` in the Collection, a waring will be printed, and the Item will be skipped in the Group `output`.
+If a Group can't find an Item to an `itemKey` in the Collection, a warning will be printed, and the Item will be skipped in the Group `output`.
 Let's assume the Item with the primaryKey '3' doesn't exist.
 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup('myGroup', [1, 3, 7]);